-If the people does not manifest obedience, and fails to fulfill the service and obligations promised in the election and inauguration in the constituting-of the supreme magistrate, then he is the punisher, even by arms and war, of this perfidy and violation of trust, indeed, of this contumacy, rebellion, and sedition.
-But if the supreme magistrate does not keep his pledged word, and fails to administer the realm according to his promise, then the realm, or the ephors and the leading men in its name, is the punisher of this violation and broken trust.
-It is then conceded to the people to change and annul the earlier form of its polity and commonwealth, and to constitute a new one.
+If the people does not manifest obedience, and fails to fulfill the service and obligations promised in the election and

+But if the supreme magistrate does not keep his pledged word, and fails to administer the realm according to his promise, then

 In both cases, because a proper condition of the agreement and compact is not fulfilled, the contract is dissolved by right itself.

 In the first case, the prince will no longer treat such rebels and perfidious persons as his subjects, and is no longer required to perform toward them what he has promised.
 In the other case, likewise, the people, or members of the realm, will not recognize such a perfidious, perjurous, and compact-breaking person as their magistrate, but treat him as a private person and a tyrant to whom it is no longer required to extend obedience and other duties it promised.
 The magistrate loses the right to exact them justly.
 And it can and ought to remove him from office.
 Thus Bartolus says that a legitimate magistrate is a living law, and if he is condemned by law he is condemned by his own voice.
-But a tyrant is anything but a living law. . . .
+37 But a tyrant is anything but a living law. ...